google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-ACACIA GUM-(47)அரேபிக் கம் Skip to main content

 The connection between Sudan and Osama bin Laden brought the otherwise innocuous gum to public consciousness in 2001, as an urban legend arose that bin Laden owned a significant fraction of the gum arabic production in Sudan, and therefore one should boycott products using it.

 This story took on somewhat significant proportions, mostly due to an article in The Daily Telegraph a few days after the September 11 attacks, which echoed this claim.
-Eventually, the State Department issued a release stating that while Osama bin Laden had once had considerable holdings in Sudanese gum arabic production, he divested himself of these when he was expelled from Sudan in 1996.
+Eventually, the State Department issued a release stating that while Osama bin Laden had once had considerable holdings in Sudanese gum Arabichttp:// production, he divested himself of these when he was expelled from Sudan in 1996.

-In a press conference held at the Washington Press Club on 30 May 2007, John Ukec Lueth Ukec, Sudan's ambassador to the United States, threatened to stop exportation of gum arabic from his country if sanctions were imposed.
+In a press conference held at the Washington Press Club on 30 May 2007, John Ukec Lueth Ukec, Sudan's ambassador to the United States, threatened to stop the exportation of gum arabic from his country if sanctions were imposed.
 The sanctions proposed by the United States were a political response from the United States to the alleged connection between the government of Sudan and the Janjaweed militia group.
 Ukec made his speech surrounded by Coca-Cola products, although other sodas use acacia gum as an emulsifier, as well.

-Ukec was quoted at the Washington press conference, "I want you to know that the gum arabic which runs all the soft drinks all over the world, including the United States, mainly 80 percent is imported from my country," which he said after raising a bottle of Coca-Cola.
-According to the Washington Post, a reporter then asked if Sudan was threatening to "stop the export of gum arabic and bring down the Western world."
-To which Ukec replied, "I can stop that gum arabic and all of us will have lost this," and gestured to the Coke bottle.
+Ukec was quoted at the Washington press conference, "I want you to know that the gum Arabic which runs all the soft drinks all over the world, including the United States, mainly 80 percent is imported from my country," which he said after raising a bottle of Coca-Cola.
+According to the Washington Post, a reporter then asked if Sudan was threatening to "stop the export of gum Arabic and bring down the Western world."
+To which Ukec replied, "I can stop that gum Arabic and all of us will have lost this," and gestured to the Coke bottle.

-THANKS VIKI
+THANKS, VIKI